Convention & Visitors Bureau

 Dine on Chautauqua Dining Hall’s beautiful veranda or indoors next to the roaring fireplace.
 Enjoy this restaurant’s delicious Colorado cuisine, often sourced from the chef’s own farm.

-The General Store (open seasonally) is an adorable, restored cottage that serves espresso, ice cream, locally produced teas, candy, trinkets and sundries.
+The General Store is an adorable, restored cottage that serves espresso, ice cream, locally produced teas, candy, trinkets and sundries.

 In Chautauqua Park, the views are unbeatable and there’s room to run, throw a frisbee and spread out a big blanket or picnic table.